sabiqali/strline/README.md

 ### Installing Dependency: STRique

-Please follow instructions [here](https://strique.readthedocs.io/en/latest/installation/prerequisites/) to install STRique.
-You will need to create a python virtual environment and have it activated when using Strline.
+Please follow instructions [here](https://strique.readthedocs.io/en/latest/installation/prerequisites/) to install `STRique`.
+You will need to create a python virtual environment and have it activated when using `Strline`.

 ### Installing Dependency: straglr